Daniel Wilmering

-Daniel Wilmering (born 19 December 2000), is an Australian professional footballer who plays as a defender for Western Sydney Wanderers.
+Daniel Wilmering (born 19 December 2000) is an Australian professional soccer player who plays as a defender for Newcastle Jets.

 Personal life

 Wilmering attended Westfields Sports High School.

 Career

 Western Sydney Wanderers

 Wilmering made his professional debut on 17 March 2019, replacing Raúl Llorente in the 94th minute as the Wanderers were downed 3–1 by Wellington Phoenix at Westpac Stadium.

 On 3 July 2019, he signed a two-year scholarship contract with Western Sydney, famously graduating from being a ball boy at the Wanderers’ first ever A-League match in 2012.

+Newcastle Jets

+In June 2023, Wilmering left Western Sydney Wanderers and joined Newcastle Jets.